ODNP: What Are We Working On?

 • Oregon Digital RDF isn’t currently available to all users

 Another interesting point for me—someone still relatively new to the Samvera Hyrax user community—is that RDF exported from Oregon Digital seems very “noisy” from the perspective of an end-user interested in descriptive metadata.
 Many or most of the triples in each description set aren’t descriptive—technical-administrative metadata takes up a lot of space.
 For example, each resource is classed in six distinct ways (that is, has six distinct values for the rdf:type predicate), as can be seen in the snippet of Oregon Digital RDF available in the online materials—see od_rdf_excerpt.ttl.
+To be clear, despite this, I think Hyrax’s implementation of elements of RDF and the ability to record URIs in metadata descriptions have benefits for both users and administrators!

 Getting a useful subset of the metadata…